How social inequality can affect your mental health

 Your mental health can also be impacted by the wider environment of the country you live in.

 Living in a country which is dealing with war or political instability affects your safety and can be a source of trauma.
 Major political change can have a negative impact on the health of entire populations.
 The social policies that your government put in place also have an impact on your overall health and wellbeing.
-Having policies that aim to reduce poverty, inequality, and discrimination, and promote human rights, healthcare, and education can all help to reduce social inequality and boost mental health and wellbeing.
+Having policies that aim to reduce poverty, inequality, and discrimination, and promote human rights, healthcare, and education, can help to reduce social inequality.
+This, in turn, can improve the mental health and wellbeing of a country’s population.

 What can I do about the effects of social inequality

-It can be frustrating to think that your risk of having a mental health problem is influenced by circumstances beyond your control.
+It can be frustrating to realise that some of the factors influencing your risk of developing mental health difficulties lie beyond your control.
 Addressing social inequalities is not something you can do on your own.
 It requires society as a whole to work together to develop comprehensive strategies that can reduce inequality and improve the conditions of where we are born, grow, live, work, and age.

-While experiencing disadvantage in an unequal society poses an unfair challenge to your mental health, there are also many buffers and supports which can help counteract these negative effects.
-Having good self-esteem, an optimistic outlook, problem solving skills, and social support from your family, friends, or wider community, can all help you to cope in the face of adversity.
-Understanding the factors that can impact your mental health can help you support yourself to overcome them, challenge the systems that limit you, and know that challenges to your mental health are not your fault.
+Experiencing disadvantage in an unequal society poses an unfair challenge to your mental health.
+However, there are also many buffers and supports which can help counteract these negative effects.
+Having good self-esteem, an optimistic outlook, problem-solving skills, and social support from your family, friends, or wider community, can help you cope in the face of adversity.
+Understanding the factors affecting your mental health can empower you to take steps to overcome them, challenge the systems that limit you, and recognise that mental health challenges are not your fault.

 Feeling overwhelmed and want to talk to someone?